-How to register as a practitioner, manage a scheme on behalf of the scheme administrator and tell HMRC you've stopped acting as a practitioner.
+How to register as a practitioner and manage a scheme on behalf of the scheme administrator.

 Who can be a practitioner

-You can act on behalf of a pension scheme administrator to manage a pension scheme if you have been authorised by them.
+You can act on behalf of a pension scheme administrator to manage a pension scheme if authorised by them.

 As an authorised practitioner you may be:

 - a third party provider of administration services

 How to register

 Register as a practitioner for a pension scheme registered with a PSTR beginning with ‘2’